CHIME: A Case for Efficient Long-Context Attention-FC Disaggregated Inference with DIMM-PIM: Overview of

-\myparagraph{Cross-device inference process.} For each iteration, \sys scheduler selects prefilling and decoding requests to form a batch.
-Initially, QKV Generation of all requests is batched and executed on the GPU.
-Then, prefilling and decoding MHA operations are processed concurrently on the GPU and PIM-enabled host memory respectively.
-Following decoding MHA, the computed attention results are transmitted back to the GPU. \sys aggregates attention outputs from all prefilling and decoding requests in the batch, and then performs batched execution of subsequent operations (projection, Feed-forward, etc).
-Throughout the inference process, PCIe interconnects facilitate data transfer between devices.
+To support the proposal of integrating DIMM-PIM, as shown in Fig.~\ref{fig:design-overview}, we propose \sys that consists of two parts: (1) \sys-PIM, \REVISE{our specifically designed DIMM-PIM hardware for efficient attention execution}; and (2) \sys-sys, a scalable AFD system which coordinates the computation on GPU and \sys-PIM and aims at maximizing the inference throughput.

-\myparagraph{Design overview.} The design of \sys mainly involves two primary components.
-First, to address the challenges posed by the two mismatches, \sys implements an in-flight fine-grained relayout (\textsection\ref{sec:design-dp-relayout}), which seamlessly integrates with conventional DIMM-based burst transfer without DDR protocol violations.
-In addition, cross-level PUs are configured to cooperate with two distinct mapping methods of KV cache (\textsection\ref{sec:design-dp-mapping}), which further enables kernel fusion with a bubble-free pipelined execution manner (\textsection\ref{sec:design-dp-pipeline}).
-Second, \sys maximizes resource utilization across both GPU and DIMM-PIM sides with optimizations on two dimensions: \emph{dependency-aware communication-computation overlap} (\textsection\ref{sec:design-sys-comm}), that reduces the cross-device data transfer overhead, and \emph{adaptive chunk-partitioned batch interleaving} (\textsection\ref{sec:sys-scheduler}), that optimizes parallel execution across both sides.
-The following sections elaborate on these two designs (DIMM-PIM hardware and PIM-powered inference system) in greater detail.
+\myparagraph{Inference workflow of \sys.} \sys-sys inherits the sub-batch scheduling technique~\cite{heo2024neupims,jiang2024neo}, selecting requests to form sub-batches for each iteration.
+Initially, for each sub-batch, QKV Generation of all requests is batched and executed on the GPU.
+Then, prefilling and decoding attention are processed concurrently on the GPU and \sys-PIM respectively. \sys aggregates attention outputs from all requests in the batch, and then performs batched execution of subsequent operations (projection, Feed-forward, etc).
+PCIe interconnects the GPU and \sys-PIM.